kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-In a situation where you can guarantee that a throwing call will never fail or when catching a thrown error does not provide any benefit (such as a critical situation where the app cannot continue operating); you can bypass the `do/catch` requirement.
-To do so, you simply type an `!` after `try`.
+When you can guarantee a throwing call will _never_ fail, or that catching a thrown error doesn't provide any benefit, such as a critical failure point where the app can't continue to operate, it is possible to bypass the `do/catch` requirement: simply type an `!` after `try`.

-Find and uncomment the following line in the playground.
-You should notice a runtime error appear.
+Find and uncomment the following line in the playground:

 ```
 let p1 = try!
 Person.parse(["foo": "bar"])
 ```

-Notice that the following works fine without producing an error.
+You'll notice a runtime error appears.
+Note, however, that the following works just fine without producing an error:

 ```
 let p2 = try!
 Person.parse(["first_name": "Ray",
   "last_name": "Wenderlich"])
 ```

-Excellent!
-You now know the basics of using Swift 2.0 errors.
+Now that you understand the basics of handling Swift 2.0 errors, you can focus on a specific problem to solve, rather than work with contrived examples.

 ## The Project

-Now it's time to focus on a specific problem to solve rather than contrived examples.
-For this next section of the chapter you will be solving a String validation problem using some of the features discussed above as well as more Swift 2.0 features.
-The desired outcome is to be able to write string validators that given an input string, validate the string conforms to any number of rules.
-You will ultimately be creating a password requirements validator that ensures a user has chosen a complex password.
+In this section, you'll work at solving a String validation problem using some of the features discussed above along with some additional Swift 2.0 features.
+You're trying to write string validators that validate whether the input string conforms to any number of rules.
+You'll use this validator to create a password complexity checker.

+### String Validation Error

 Switch to the next page in the chapter's playground, **String Validation**.

-### String Validation Error

-Now that you're familiar with defining custom `ErrorType`s it is time to make use of aa pretty robust one for possible validation errors.
+Now that you're familiar with defining custom `ErrorType`s, it's time to make use of robust error type for your potentia. validation errors.

-Take a look at the `ErrorType` defined at the top of the playground's "String Validation" page right below `import UIKit`.
-This `ErrorType` has a number of cases with varying associative values that are used to help describe the error.
+Take a look at the `ErrorType` defined at the top of the playground's "String Validation" page, right below `import UIKit`.
+This `ErrorType` has a number of cases with varying associative values that help describe the error.

-After the definition of the cases you will see a computed variable `description`, this is here to conform to the `CustomStringConvertible` protocol and to allow displaying the error in a human readable format that can then be actioned on.
+After the spot where you define the cases, you'll see a computed variable `description`.
+This conforms to the `CustomStringConvertible` protocol and lets you display the error in a human-readable format that you can take action on.

-With the error types defined it is time to start throwing them!
-First, start with a protocol that defines a rule.
+Now that the error types defined, it's time to start throwing them around! :] You'll first start with a protocol that defines a rule.
 You are going to be using protocol oriented programming patterns to make this solution robust and extendable.

-Add the following protocol definition to the playground.
+Add the following protocol definition to the playground:

 ```
 protocol StringValidationRule {